cuhksz-nlp/ASA-TGCN/README.md

 If you use or extend our work, please cite our paper at NAACL 2021.

 ```
-@inproceedings{tian-naacl-2021-tgcn-aspect,
+@inproceedings{tian-etal-2021-aspect,
-    title = "Aspect-based Sentiment Analysis withType-aware Graph Convolutional Networks and Layer Ensemble",
+    title = "Aspect-based Sentiment Analysis with Type-aware Graph Convolutional Networks and Layer Ensemble",
-    author = "Tian, Yuanhe  and Chen, Guimin  and Song, Yan",
+    author = "Tian, Yuanhe  and
+      Chen, Guimin  and
+      Song, Yan",
-    booktitle = "Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1",
+    booktitle = "Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies",
-    year = "2021",
+    year = "2021",}
-}
 ```

 ## Requirements